Panorama Route

 The Panorama Route is a scenic road in South Africa connecting several cultural and natural points of interest.
 The route, steeped in the history of South Africa, is in Mpumalanga province, centred around the Blyde River Canyon, the world's third largest canyon.
 It features numerous waterfalls, one of the largest afforested areas in South Africa, and several natural landmarks.
 The route starts at the foot of the Long Tom Pass just outside Lydenburg, following the natural descent from the Great Escarpment to the Lowveld, and ending at the border of the Mpumalanga and Limpopo provinces near the Echo Caves.

 History

 This route is deeply entrenched in the history of South Africa.
 From 1871, parts of the route were used as a transport road between Lydenburg and Delagoa Bay.
 It is also on this route that General Louis Botha fled from the English during the Anglo Boer War, and houses one of the most famous Victorian-age canons in the world, The Long Tom.

 Many towns on the route, such as Pilgrim's Rest, were established during the Transvaal gold rush in the late 1800s.
-Thousands of fortune seekers crossed the treacherous mountains and rugged terrain in the search of gold.
+Thousands of fortune seekers crossed the treacherous mountains and rugged terrain in search of gold.
 One of these was a former storekeeper from Pilgrim's Rest, Percy Fitzpatrick.
 He wrote the popular book Jock of the Bushveld, recounting some of the adventures he shared with his faithful bull terrier Jock, whilst traversing this famous route.